More on LIBOR

 for Eurodollar fixing in London, bringing the total Eurodollar

 panel count to 18.
-To get the interquartile mean for each
+To get the trimmed arithmetic mean for

-maturity, the BBA starts with the 18 rates, discards the four
+each maturity, the IBA starts with the 18 rates, discards

-lowest and four highest rates, then determines the average
+the highest and lowest 25%, then determines the average of

 Back in the mid-1980's, the international banking system